Parent page: Altium NEXUS Server

 Once you have selected the product and any extension(s) as required, click the appropriate button to proceed with the acquisition or download.
 There will be a couple of notification dialogs – just click OK to continue through.
 Progress can be viewed on the Tasks tab of the interface.

-When acquiring into your local Altium Infrastructure Server, after the acquisition has completed the product and extensions involved, and that have been acquired, will appear highlighted in the lists using green text.
+When acquiring into your local Altium NEXUS Server, the acquired products and extensions will appear highlighted in the lists using green text.
+Green text at the parent level means you have the latest version of that installer.

 Acquired product and extensions (and relevant versions thereof) are highlighted through the use of green text.